 Students are required to pass a proctored math exam in each of the first three nursing courses in order to pass medications in clinical.
+The procedure is as follows:

+- Students will be required to complete specific modules and practice testing before the proctored exam

-Students will review the ATI math modules in preparation for taking a proctored math exam.
-Students must achieve a 90% on each proctored math exam to pass meds in clinical.
+- Students must achieve a 90% on each proctored math exam to pass meds in clinical.
 If a student is unable to pass the math exam prior to the deadline, they will be unable to pass meds in clinical and therefore unable to continue in clinical.